-- Assess potential risk areas in our supply chains; - Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks incl audits; - Monitor potential risk areas in our supply chains on a periodic basis.
+- Assess potential risk areas in our supply chains, including where partners or potential partners are located in countries where slavery or human trafficking are a particular risk.
+The risk assessment considers the industry or geographies in which they operate.
+Geographic risk, for this purpose, is informed by relevant independent indices such as the Corruption Perceptions Index or Global Slavery Index; - Carry out enhanced due diligence on certain partners following this risk assessment.
+As a DCC Group business, we work mainly with Kroll, a leading supplier of integrity due diligence services, in this area.
+Where red flags are identified in this due diligence, senior management are involved; - Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place, asking partners to confirm that they meet certain standards and carrying out other suitable checks including audits.; - Monitor potential risk areas in our supply chains on a periodic basis.